nicieja/lammy/README.md

 The approach is inspired by [Python's ell](https://github.com/MadcowD/ell).
 I haven't come across a Ruby port yet, so I decided to start experimenting on my own.

+## Why?

+I wanted to create a simple library that would let me use LLMs in my Ruby projects without dealing with a lot of boilerplate code.

+Using something like `langchain` felt too complex for many of my needs.
+Another option would be to integrate a library directly with a framework like Ruby on Rails, leveraging its conventions.
+You could, for example, store prompts in the database or as views.
+But that seemed like overkill for what I needed, and it would add a dependency on the framework, making it harder to use in simple programs.

+Personally, I don't think prompt engineering needs to be that complicated, which is why the `ell` approach—treating prompts like simple functions—really resonated with me.
+I wanted to bring something similar to Ruby.
+I don’t see why LLMs can't be treated like databases in Active Record, where all the complexity is abstracted away.
+You can query without needing to think much about the underlying SQL.
+With Lammy, the idea is similar: you just define your prompt in a method on a model and call it like any other method.

 ## Installation

 ### Bundler